One of our most important golf tips: Self-Sufficiency is one of the 8 Champion Traits from our research on the PGA Tour players.

 Don’t worry about preferring not to.
 This is only natural.
 There is nothing wrong with you, especially if you have Champion levels of Self-Sufficiency.
 But you are preventing yourself from playing your very best and progressing faster by avoiding working on your mental game.

-If you are really motivated to improve your performances, then you have got to put some serious time and effort into your mental game.
+If you are really motivated to improve your performance, then you have got to put some serious time and effort into your mental game.

 Tag, You’re It!

 The first step when you are ready is our Mental Game Builder Package of online tools.
 It includes two assessments to measure your current mental skills and compare your personality to the frequent winners on Tour.
 Recommendations will be made in the reports you get back.
-The Online Coaching System is included and helps you with understanding the principles, thought control techniques, a video of the Mental Routine and preparing for and learning from your rounds.
+The Online Coaching System is included and helps you with understanding the principles, thought control techniques, a video of the Mental Routine, lots of golf tips and how to prepare for and learn from your rounds.

 To go faster and more thoroughly you can attend one of our Weekend Mental Game Schools near San Antonio.
 You will get 15+ hours of coaching on course and in the classroom.
 The Package is included in the School price right now.